Did you run out of kerosene and wonder if you can use diesel in your heater?

 Some options are:

-- Kerosene: You can mix kerosene and diesel in any ratio and have it burn in your heater.
+- Kerosene: You can mix kerosene and diesel in any ratio and burn it in your heater.
 Most people recommend using a 1:4 ratio (1 part kerosene to 4 parts diesel).

 Don’t forget that you should always have a backup for emergency preparedness.
 See these other emergency home heating options.